 Legal cases with fixed pricing, standardized processes, and firm timelines

-The Special Marriage Act, 1954 provides for the rules and documents required under the process of court marriage.
+The Special Marriage Act, 1954 provides for the rules and documents required under the process of Court Marriage.

-The procedure for court marriage in India can be broadly divided into six steps.
+The procedure for Court Marriage in India can be broadly divided into six steps.

 Step 1: Notice of Intended Marriage

-The first step of court marriage is acquiring notice of the intended marriage.
+The first step of Court Marriage is acquiring notice of the intended marriage.
 The said notice has to be in accordance with the provisions of Section 5 of the Special Marriage Act.
 You have to send a written notice mandatorily to the marriage registrar showing the intention of the parties to marry each other.
-One needs to send the notice to the office of marriage registrar, in whose district either of the party resides for a minimum of 30 days before sending the notice.
+One needs to send the notice to the office of the marriage registrar, in whose district either of the party resides for a minimum of 30 days before sending the notice.